borg286/sevtech2/README.md

 * Ranged weapon, See Tinkers construct right below

-* TODO: See if the other crafting table on a stick retains it's inventory.

 Now that we have access to a lever, a dependable clock can be created using the turntable.
 Put a block on the (working) turntable, attach a lever to it.
 Activate the lever.
 Then make sure the faucet is on the other side of the lever.
 The rotation of the turntable will send a pulse to the faucet.
 Select the wanted speed by right clicking the turntable with an empty hand.
 There are four sides, so a single turntable can cycle four smelters/spigots.

 In the picture below, the turntable rotates the switch so all four melters are emptied automatically.
 On top of the windmill's gearbox is a bamboo chime.
 This block will emit a redstone signal when it rains, making sure the gearbox doesn’t get damaged.